maxGeisi/dendric_clustering_thesis/README.md

 ### SWC File Structure

-SWC files must follow the standard SWC format with these columns:
+SWC files must follow the standard SWC format with these columns(AT LEAST THESE! can also be more):

 ```
 # PointNo Label X Y Z Radius Parent